0atman/noboilerplate/scripts/38-autism.md

 notes:

-- *our* nation happens to be better than all the others?
+- The nation I was born in happens to be better than all the others?
-- How convienient!
-What does that statement even mean?
+- How convenient?

 ---